vivescere/personal-website/content/about.md

 draft: false
 ---

 Hi!
-I'm Nicolas Bourras - a french student learning computer science at the Aix-Marseille university.
+I'm Nicolas Bourras, aka vivescere - a french student learning computer science at the Aix-Marseille university.
 I started my fourth year in 2020, specializing myself in security.

 I love cycling, programming, photography and more recently I started getting into [cooking](/recipes) as well.
 I'm also vegan.